fullstack-development/developers-roadmap/frontend/junior-1/css.md

       * Can one element have multiple transformations specified for it?
       * Does transformation affect the element's coordinate system?
 * Units
-   * How do you calculate width and height in percents?
+   * How are width and height in percents calculated?
-   * How do you calculate padding and margin in percents?
+   * How are padding and margin in percents calculated?
-   * How do you calculate line-height in percents?
+   * How is line-height in percents calculated?
    * How do you use `vh`, `vw`, `vmin`, `vmax`?
 * How do you apply styles to a checkbox?
 * How do you make sure the footer stays at the bottom of the page?
 Name at least two methods.